phkaeser/wlmaker/doc/ROADMAP.md

     * Fix: Handle `Terminal` flag and launch applications in a suitable terminal.
   * Support keypad (tap to click) and middle click alternatives.
   * Support configurable means (eg. Alt+) to emulate right-click on laptop.
-  * Fix: On scaled output, pointer cursor is tiny.
   * Write log to logfile (vs. stderr).
   * Have a naive app to show battery status.
   * Wire up backlight control to window menu.